 We still struggle against injustice in so many areas.
 But Pentecost reminds us that these struggles are not from just our own frustration.
 They are God calling the church back to who we were originally made to be.
 The Holy Spirit is a gift to all people, and God calls based on gifting not on gender.

-As we celebrate Pentecost, I encourage you to remember that equality is not something God tacked on to the plan.
+When we talk about Pentecost, let’s remember that equality is not something God tacked on to the plan.
 You are not somehow outside of God’s gifting and blessing because you don’t fit the right image.
-Equality was the very truth he spoke over the birth of his bride.
+Equality was the very truth God spoke over the birth of the church.

 For more on the significance of Pentecost read In the Image of God: Implications for Gender Equality.

 - The Promise of Pentecost: Your Sons and Daughters Will Prophesy - May 19, 2016

 - Athaliah & Jehosheba: Rebellion & Redemption in the Old Testament - June 16, 2015